Whether you've run out of your shaving cream or are merely looking for something new to try, there are plenty of shaving alternatives that can help.

 Things that you should avoid as shaving cream alternatives

 - Soap: While a lot of people use soap for regular shaving, it is the number one cause of making your skin dry and dull.
-Soap, when combined with shaving reaps out the natural moisture from your skin, ultimately making you look older than your age.
+Soap, when combined with shaving rips out the natural moisture from your skin, ultimately making you look older than your age.

 - Shampoo: This may seem like another great product, but essentially comes at a high price.
 Regular shampoos are mixed with sulfate, which is the same chemical you can find in soaps and all the other products that produce lather.
 Avoid these and opt for a sulfate-free solution.

 - Dry or Wet Shaving: Although these methods may seem like something which you can conveniently follow, dry or wet shaving can lead to skin irritation and cuts.
-Especially for those that have dry skin, because, with no lather, there's no moisture on your skin for the blade to the glide.
+Especially for those that have dry skin, because, with no lubricant, there's no moisture on your skin for the blade to glide.